wimag/ctf/nullcon/README.md

 ip = ip.reshape([1,28,28,1])
 ```

 we see, that input of our network is a 1-channel 28x28 "image" with 1-byte values.
-So let's atack it.
-To do this, we can use [foolbox](https://foolbox.readthedocs.io/en/latest/):
+To generate adversarial example, we can use [foolbox](https://foolbox.readthedocs.io/en/latest/):

 ```python
 fmodel = foolbox.models.KerasModel(model, bounds=(0, 255), preprocessing=(0, 255))
 attack = foolbox.attacks.L1BasicIterativeAttack(fmodel)
 ```

-this specifies an attack, we're using L1 as a metric, while input data will be divided by 255, before supplementing it to our model.
-Now we can perform an attack on random image, trying to missclassify it in proper way:
+we're using L1 as a metric.
+Input data will be divided by 255, before supplementing it to our model.
+Now we can perform an attack applying modifications to random image:
 ```python
 d = np.random.rand(28,28,1) * 255
 adversarial = attack(d, 0)